 In Ohio and the rest of the United States, ending a marriage begets another set of marital issues that must be resolved.
-For example, ex-spouses may be called upon to decide who will take custody over the any children and what if one of the spouses moves out of state?
+For example, ex-spouses may be called upon to decide who will take custody over any children and what if one of the spouses moves out of state?
 Will one of the ex-spouses be required to pay alimony to the other?
 Lastly, who will get to ownership of the house or other valuable assets?

 These questions usually cause the most controversy in cases of marriage separation.
 The Ohio court of common pleas takes very close and special consideration before allocating the results.

 The basic rule of Ohio law requires that the court look at all the assets accumulated during the marriage, by both spouses’ efforts, and distribute it equitably.
-It does not matter whether a spouse owned a certain asset; like an existing pension account under only one of the spouse’s name, for example, will be divided equally.
+It does not matter whether a spouse owned a certain asset; like an existing pension account under only one of the spouse’s names, for example, will be divided equally.

 Unless both parties have signed a pre-marital agreement, the court will consider all property in possession of both parties and determine which property will be considered separate property and which will be considered marital property.